RParker505/python-django/README.md

 -	Add images to the model and display them on the frontend of your application
 -	Create complex views with access to the model
 -	Display records with views and templates

+#### Exercise 2.6: User Authentication in Django
+-	Create authentication for your web application
+-	Use GET and POST methods
+-	Password protect your web application’s views